There is a lot that goes into the manufacture of PCBs.

 13.)
 Testing & Evaluation

-The last but certainly not the least, is the stage where the testing and evaluation takes place.
+Last but certainly not least, is the stage where the testing and evaluation takes place.

-This is necessary, as quite often, the final design often falls short from the expectations one had in the beginning.
-It would mean anything from making minor adjustments, to a complete redesign of the PCB blueprints, in order to get the desired results.
+This is necessary, as quite often, the final design often falls short of the expectations one had in the beginning.
+It would mean anything from making minor adjustments to a complete redesign of the PCB blueprints, in order to get the desired results.

 Typically, one may go through several stages in the PCB design process, before they get an ideal board to put into mass production.